AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 #### Conflict Resolution

 When a Supplier or Product is deleted, they will no longer be able to be selectable for transactions.
-The data of the past transactions are stored per Reward Gateway’s Data Retention Policy.
+The data of the past transactions are stored per Company’s Data Retention Policy.

 #### Response Codes